boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.9.3 =
 * Fixed security issue that made it possible to edit certain Docs without proper permissions.
+Thanks to Ewoud Vlasselaer, Eric Schayes, and Nabeel Ahmed for discovering and privately reporting this issue.
 * Fixed bug in Edit Lock functionality that caused locks to be removed improperly on certain link clicks.

 = 1.9.2 =